 Benefits of a loan for seniors

-One reason that loans may be an option is due to the fact that the Social Security Administration (SSA) recommends that an individual apply for their retirement benefits three months prior to when they want them to commence.
+One reason that loans will be an option is due to the fact that the Social Security Administration (SSA) recommends that an individual apply for their retirement benefits three months prior to when they want them to commence.
 This 3 month window of time can potentially create a financial hardship for a senior if they have a major change in their personal circumstances during that period.
-If their monthly income exceeds their budgeting expenses, it can cause an elderly person to potentially miss paying critical bills include for their health care or food.
+If their monthly income exceeds their budgeting expenses, it can cause an elderly person to potentially miss paying critical bills include for their housing, health care or food.